hoyinivan/Multi-Modal-Network-CUHK/README.md

 # Requirement

-ArcGIS Desktop 10.0+ with Network Analyst Extension
+ArcMap 10.0+ with Network Analyst Extension (ArcGIS Desktop)

 # How to use